beynar/svelte-streamdown/src/README.md

 > [!TIP]
 > For production applications where the LLM is not streaming (static content), disable animations entirely by setting `animation.enabled = false` to minimize DOM elements and improve performance.
+>
+> If using AI SDK mind to smooth stream the content to using word-level tokenization to avoid partial words not being animated.

 > [!WARNING]
 > Character-level tokenization (`tokenize: 'char'`) creates significantly more DOM elements than word-level tokenization.
 Use character tokenization sparingly and only when the typewriter effect is essential for your user experience.